 The Institute sponsors two annual lectures.
-The Tangeman Lecture is named for Robert Stone Tangeman, Professor of Musicology at Union Theological Seminary, in whose name the Institute's founding benefactor endowed the Institute at

-Yale.
-Recent Tangeman lecturers include the philosopher Christopher Dustin, the musicologist Markus Rathey, Daniel Melamed, and (in 2007) Mervyn Cooke.
-The Kavanagh Lecture, named for Professor Emeritus of Liturgics Aidan Kavanagh, is given in conjunction with Convocation Week at Yale Divinity School.
-Lecturers in this series include John Baldovin, Paul Bradshaw, Ronald Grimes, Lawrence Hoffman, Janet Walton, and (in fall 2006) Maxwell Johnson.
+The Tangeman Lecture is named for Robert Stone Tangeman, professor of musicology at Union Theological Seminary, in whose name the Institute's founding benefactor endowed the Institute at Yale.
+Recent Tangeman lecturers include the philosopher Christopher Dustin, the musicologist Markus Rathey, Daniel Melamed, Mervyn Cooke, and (in 2008) Peter Mercer-Taylor.
+The Kavanagh Lecture, named for the late Professor Emeritus of Liturgics Aidan Kavanagh, is given in conjunction with Convocation Week at Yale Divinity School.
+Lecturers in this series include John Baldovin, Paul Bradshaw, Ronald Grimes, Jeffrey Hamburger, Lawrence Hoffman, Maxwell Johnson, Janet Walton, and (in fall 2007) Nathan D. Mitchell.